aceinnolab/Inkycal/README.md

 |units| Selecting units allows switching units from km/h (kilometer per hour) and °C (degree Celcius) to mph (miles per hour) and °F (degree Fahrenheit).
 Possible options are `"metric"` or `"imperial"`|
 |hours | Which time format do you prefer?
 This will change the sunrise and sunset times from 24-hours format to 12-hours format.
 Possible options are `"24"` for 24-hours and `"12"` for 12-hours.|

+## iCalendar
+It is a bit tricky to set up the iCalendar so it works correctly without throwing any errors.
+If you encounter errors related to your iCalendar, please open up an issue and paste the error message there.

+A more detailed section about the iCalendar will be added to the wiki soon, but for now, here are some suggestions to prevent error messages:
+1) Ensure your iCalendar URL is fine.
+If you receive an error showing error 404, it means the URL is wrong.
+2) If your existing iCalendar doesn't work at all, export the Calendar as a file, then create a new Calendar and import the file from before.
+3) If you receive errors related to 'alarm' or 'trigger', please make sure your iCalendar does not use reminders.
+The problem is that some actions are not supported by the Raspberry and cause errors.
+For example, the Rapsberry can't send a mail, make a noise or display a message as soon as an event starts.

 ## Updating
 If you want to update to the latest version, run the Installer from above again and select the 'update' option.